SouLGenetic/RoamingDM/README.md

 Roaming DeathMatch {

-So you have an interest in my mission? well if you would like to ask me about it you can contact me at "latenightcrewlngc@gmail.com" or join the teamspeak3 "lngc.strayaservers.com"
+So you have an interest in my mission?

+you can contact me at "latenightcrewlngc@gmail.com" or Contact me via Discord:

+Genetic#7967

 };